dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2101.md

 374    PART 6  The Part of Tens

-When your macro hits a breakpoint, it’s effectively in debug mode.
+When your macro hits a breakpoint, it's effectively in debug mode.
 To get out of

 debug mode, choose Debug ➪  Step Out.